1024inc/engineering-blog/eng-paths/sr_software_engineer_3.md

 - Thrives in environments with ambiguous scope, clarifying uncertainties and defining clear paths forward with the best outcomes in mind.
 - Provides guidance and direction to their team rather than waiting for instructions, finding opportunities and ensuring proactive and innovative problem-solving.

 </td></tr>
+<tr><td>

+Staff Engineer

+</td></tr>
+<tr><td  markdown="1">

+- Technical expert in most key components and solid on 2 products.
+- Expert in primary focus area (BE/FE/Data/or DevOps).
+- Strong proficiency in all other technologies across the codebase and infrastructure.

+- Thrives in ambiguous scopes throughout Engineering, defining the results we need to aim for and how to get there. .
+- Acts as expert and executor on driving the whole engineering department to the best technical and company outcomes.

+</td></tr>
 </table>